-- A) The External Vice President for Statewide Affairs acts as liaison and official Associated Students' representative to the Federal Government, State Government, UC Regents, System-wide Administration, the UC Student Association, US Students Association, and state and national student coalitions. - B) Take into consideration the actions of UCSA and USSA along with the recommendations of their staff to advocate for UCSB undergraduates on a statewide and national level. - C) Shall attend the Safe Zone/Queer 101 training by the sixth (6) week of Fall Quarter. - D) Shall attend a sexual harassment training by the sixth (6) week of Fall Quarter facilitated by a representative from the Office of Equal Opportunity, Sexual Harassment/Title IX Compliance. - E) Shall attend a sexual violence training by the sixth (6) week of Fall Quarter facilitated by a representative from the Department of Women, Gender, and Sexual Equity. - F) Hold a minimum of five (5) office hours per week. - G) Report to Senate a minimum of five (5) times per quarter regarding their actions and those of their office. - H) Meet a minimum of once per quarter with the:

-- 1) A.S.
+- A) The External Vice President for Statewide Affairs acts as liaison and official Associated Students' representative to the Federal Government, State Government, UC Regents, System-wide Administration, the UC Student Association, US Students Association, and state and national student coalitions. - B) Take into consideration the actions of UCSA and USSA along with the recommendations of their staff to advocate for UCSB undergraduates on a statewide and national level. - C) Shall attend the Safe Zone/Queer 101 training by the sixth (6) week of Fall Quarter. - D) Shall attend a sexual harassment training by the sixth (6) week of Fall Quarter facilitated by a representative from the Office of Equal Opportunity, Sexual Harassment/Title IX Compliance. - E) Shall attend a sexual violence training by the sixth (6) week of Fall Quarter facilitated by a representative from the Department of Women, Gender, and Sexual Equity. - F) Shall attend a training on understanding unconscious bias and the roots of anti-Semitism by the sixth (6) week of Fall Quarter facilitated by a representative from the Anti-Defamation League. - G) Hold a minimum of five (5) office hours per week. - H) Report to Senate a minimum of five (5) times per quarter regarding their actions and those of their office. - I) Meet a minimum of once per quarter with the: - 1) A.S.
 Lobby Corps - 2) A.S.
-Student Initiated Retention and Recruitment Committee Chair(s) - A.S.
-Student Commission on Racial Equality Chair(s) A.S.
+Student Initiated Retention and Recruitment Committee Chair(s) - 3) A.S.
+Student Commission on Racial Equality Chair(s) - 4) A.S.
 Commission on Disability Access Chair(s) - 5) A.S.
 Women's Commission Chair(s) - 6) A.S.
-Queer Commission Chair (s) - I) Make a reasonable effort to attend all UCSA and UC Regents meetings as funds permit. - J) Manage the activities of the EVPSA office for the express purposes of providing support and fostering leadership development. - K) Work in coordination with the Senators to formulate resolutions in response to state and national issues. - L) Direct all EVPSA office staff. - M) Attend all meetings of the Senate External Affairs Committee
+Queer Commission Chair (s) - J) Make a reasonable effort to attend all UCSA and UC Regents meetings as funds permit. - K) Manage the activities of the EVPSA office for the express purposes of providing support and fostering leadership development. - L) Work in coordination with the Senators to formulate resolutions in response to state and national issues. - M) Direct all EVPSA office staff. - N) Attend all meetings of the Senate External Affairs Committee